postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 You can also use collection runs in conjunction with other Postman utilities to build automation into your API projects.

-* [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), the Postman command-line interface, enables you to run collections and build them into your development pipeline, responding to test outcomes to support your API performance.
+* [The Postman CLI](/docs/postman-cli/postman-cli-overview/) command-line interface enables you to run collections and build them into your development pipeline, responding to test outcomes to support your API performance.
+* The [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/) interface also enables you to run collections from the command line.
 * Adding a [monitor](/docs/monitoring-your-api/intro-monitors/) to your collection lets you schedule collection runs and stay informed of any issues.
 * You can also set up a [collection webhook](/docs/running-collections/collection-webhooks/) to trigger a collection run at a specific time with your own custom payload.